gabrix73/Nofuture-Buddy/README.md

 # Nofuture-Age
 <h1>Nofuture-Age Web Interface</h1>
-This application is based on <a href="https://github.com/FiloSottile/age>FiloSottile/Age</a> present also in the Debian Stable repositories.
+This application is based on FiloSottile/Age present also in the Debian Stable repositories.
 My idea is to use it alongside mainstream messaging applications for encrypting/decrypting of text messages.
 As long as the session is active you will be able to encrypt text for your interlocutor and decrypt it.
 Once the session is ended, the keys used in the previous session are lost making it impossible to retrieve the plaintexts.